DEFRA/rod-catch-returns-api-js/README.md

 ## Prerequisites

-- Node v18.x (to execute npm helper scripts only, see .nvmrc for latest versopm)
+- Node v18.x (to execute npm helper scripts only, see .nvmrc for latest version)
 - Docker v18.06.0+ (to run the docker services)

 It is recommended to use [NVM](https://github.com/nvm-sh/nvm) to manage the node versions.